hamed-bavar/hamed-bavar/README.md

 ### Hi there 👋 I'm Hamed.
 I am a frontend developer who graduated with a degree in computer engineering.
-I am currently studying software engineering
+I'm working on my master's degree in software engineering.
 - 🌱 I’m currently studying algorithms and machine learning
 - 👯 I’m looking to collaborate on open source projects
 <!--